AnthonyHewins/gotfy/README.md

 # gotfy

-GoTFY is a `ntfy` client for interacting with NTFY servers
+GoTFY is a `ntfy` API client for interacting with NTFY servers.
+Push messages to your NTFY server for simple notifications

 ## Install as a dependency